Energy Efficient Water Heaters

 - Because the heat pump exhausts cool air in the area where it is located, the water heater should be installed in a location that would isolate cool air, or is ducted to the outside.
 Examples are in a garage or unheated/unfinished basement, attic or crawlspace.

 - Heat pump water heaters make about as much noise as an air conditioner.
-Consider this when making your purchase decision.
+Consider this when making your purchase and placement decisions.